nkkrms/DH150-AnjenicaRamos/Assignment07.md

 ###### Note: I designed this as a mobile site that can be searched on the go, but I also did so with the logic of whatever works (fits/is feasible) to present on a phone can definitely be possible on the desktop.
 I imagine a desktop site largely following the same formats, with just some widening to accomodate for the landscape dimensions.
 I decided to work backwards as the original side was not mobile friendly.

-#### Impression Test
-0: No evidence of the impression test
-+1: Provide the evidence of impression test with the raw data (video/audio recording) or the quotation/transcript +1: Summary of findings

 #### Accessibility
 To test color contrast, I used the Stark Adobe XD Plugin.
 To gauge the entire prototype's AA level accessibility efficiently, I tested the areas of text and colors that were the smallest or the least visually contrasted.
 If these bits passed, then the other elements would surely do so.
 I did find that I had to change some of the original colors I began using, as I just experimented with the color grabber tool to choose them.